spotsnel-gaming/private-foundryvtt-server/README.md

    https://login.tailscale.com/admin/settings/keys

-Depending on your needs, set the expiration of the key, if it tags the node, etc. Make sure the ACL is set to allow access to othe people in your tailnet.
+Depending on your needs, set the expiration of the key, if it tags the node, etc. Make sure the ACL is set to allow access to other people in your tailnet.

-After this you can run the container.
+After this, you can run the container.
 Be sure to set the `TS_AUTHKEY` value

 ```
 $ podman run -d \
    --name=foundryvtt \
-   -v ./foundrydata:/data \
+   -v ~/foundrydata:/data \
    --env=TS_AUTHKEY=tskey-auth-... \
    ghcr.io/spotsnel-gaming/private-foundryvtt-server
 ```